-Merax Finiss Aluminum road bike is one of the best-selling cheap road bikes on Amazon.
-Let’s see closer.
+Merax Finiss Aluminum mountain bike is one of the best-selling cheap bikes on Amazon.
+Let’s take a closer look.

-The reason why this is such a cheap road bicycle is because of the components that are fitted on it.
-So, let’s go over the components and product features of this Merax Finiss Aluminum road bike and cover some main pros and cons of this product.
+The reason why this is such a cheap mountain bicycle is because of the components that are fitted on it.
+So let’s go over the components and product features of this Merax Finiss Aluminum mountain bike and cover some main pros and cons of this product.

 Frame – Aluminum

 As you can see, the components that this bike comes with are definitely not state of the art.
-You get a pretty basic setup found on most low-end bicycles, but that is something to expect from a $200 road bicycle.
+You get a pretty basic setup found on most low-end bicycles, but that is something to expect from a $300 MTB.

-Finally, both rear and front derailleur comes from the Tourney component group, which has not proven very well in terms of reliability.
-They will shift gears, but you will need to adjust them more often if you want them to keep working properly.
+Both the rear and front derailleurs are made by Shimano, so a decent degree of reliability is guaranteed.
+They will shift gears well, but you will need to adjust them more often if you want them to keep working properly.

-Even though Merax Finiss is a cheap entry level road bike, it still comes with some advantages that are worth mentioning.
+Even though Merax 26″ Aluminum is a cheap entry level mountain bike, it still comes with some advantages that are worth mentioning.
 If you decide to buy it, these are the positive things you can expect to get out of it.

 Very cheap.
 This bike only costs around $200 on Amazon and that is an amazing price for a road bike.